frcs/colour-transfer/README.md

 295 -321
 ```

 Pictures on this webpage are released free of copyrights.
-Please cite our publications when using our code and pictures.
+Please cite our publications when using our code and pictures ([bib](colour_transfer.bib)).

 Send an email to fpitie@mee.tcd.ie if you want more information